-DoD created NALEMP to address environmental impacts on Indian lands from former DoD activities with maximum tribal participation, through Government-to-Government consultation.
-Impacts NALEMP helps address include:
+NALEMP is established under the National Defense Authorization Act.
+The purpose of the program is to address environmental impacts on Indian lands from former DoD activities with maximum tribal participation, through government-to-government consultation.
+Impacts that NALEMP helps address include:

 - Hazardous Materials